- Medicare provides coverage for many cystic fibrosis treatments and medications.

 Healthcare services

-Medicare will provide coverage for the visits, tests, treatments, and medications your doctor orders.
-However, different rules will apply for some covered services.
+Medicare generally covers the visits, tests, treatments, and medications your doctor orders.
+However, different rules apply to some covered services.

-- Testing and diagnosis.
-While cystic fibrosis is most often diagnosed during childhood, that’s not always the case.
+- Testing and diagnosis: While cystic fibrosis is most often diagnosed during childhood, that’s not always the case.
 Some cystic fibrosis patients don’t know they have the condition until adulthood.
-You’ll have coverage for the testing you need under Medicare Part B or a Medicare Advantage plan.
+Medicare Part B or a Medicare Advantage plan covers testing for cystic fibrosis.

-- Doctor’s and specialist’s visits.
-Medicare Part B or a Medicare Advantage plan will cover your doctor’s office visits and your visits to a specialist.
+- Doctor’s and specialist’s visits: Medicare Part B or a Medicare Advantage plan covers doctor’s office and specialist visits.
 You don’t need a referral to see a specialist if you’re using Medicare Part B, but you will need a referral with many Medicare Advantage plans.

-- Physical therapy.
-You can get physical therapy coverage through Part B or a Medicare Advantage plan.
-Medicare doesn’t limit the amount of physical therapy you can receive as long the therapy is deemed medically necessary by your doctor.
+- Physical therapy: You can get physical therapy coverage through Part B or a Medicare Advantage plan.
+Medicare doesn’t limit the amount of physical therapy you can receive as long your doctor deems the therapy medically necessary.

-- Respiratory care.
-Respiratory care, including the services of a respiratory therapist, is generally covered under Part B or a Medicare Advantage plan.
-However, if you receive respiratory care in a hospital, skilled nursing facility, or as part of home healthcare service, it will be covered under Part A.
+- Respiratory care: Respiratory care, including the services of a respiratory therapist, is generally covered under Part B or a Medicare Advantage plan.
+But if you receive respiratory care in a hospital, skilled nursing facility, or as part of a home healthcare service, it will be covered under Part A.

-- Lung transplant.
-Medicare will also provide coverage if you need a lung transplant.
-Your doctor’s visits and preparation will be covered under Part B, while your actual transplant and hospital stay will be covered under Part A.
+- Lung transplant: Medicare also provides coverage if you need a lung transplant.
+The doctor’s appointments and preparation will be covered under Part B, while your actual transplant and hospital stay will be covered under Part A.

 Medications

-Your cystic fibrosis treatment plan will likely include services outside of your doctor’s visits.
-For example, the prescription medications you take play a huge role in your treatment.
+Your cystic fibrosis treatment plan will likely include services outside of your doctor’s visits, including prescription medications you take at home.

-Medicare will cover prescription drugs that have been FDA approved.
-Coverage will fall under a Part D plan or Medicare Advantage plan that includes prescription drug coverage.
+Medicare generally covers FDA-approved prescription drugs.
+Coverage will fall under a Part D or Medicare Advantage plan that includes prescription drug coverage.

 Coverage may include: